 If you want to test an address that forwards mail to a Gmail address, send the test message from any address except the final Gmail destination address.

-We think this is a misguided policy (it causes a great deal of confusion), but it's something they control, not us (and it happens with any mail forwarded to Gmail, not just mail forwarded by our company).
+We think this is a misguided policy (it causes a great deal of confusion), but it’s something they control, not us.
+It happens with any mail forwarded to Google, not just mail forwarded by our company.